• Skip to primary navigation

 • Make the pan sauce: add remaining cup of chicken broth to the cast iron skillet and bring to a boil, then reduce heat to simmer.
 Scrape brown bits from bottom of pan with a wooden spoon and continue cooking until the sauce reduces by one half.

 • While the pan sauce is reducing, prepare the cauliflower rice per the directions on the bag.
-Serve chicken thighs over a bed of cauliflower rice and drizzle with pan sauce.
+Serve chicken thighs on top of steamed cauliflower rice and drizzle with the pan sauce.

 Notes